 - The corporate income tax rate in South Africa is 27%.

 - South Africa’s healthcare system is two-tiered, where the government subsidizes the public sector and the private sector is funded by individual private health insurance.

 - The country’s public healthcare covers the majority of the population, roughly 80%.
 The public sector is notably underfunded and poorly managed, but most South Africans cannot afford the expensive cost of the private sector’s healthcare.

 - South Africa does not have a universal healthcare system.
 An estimated 80% of the country’s doctors work in the private healthcare system, serving around 20% of the population.
 In essence, South Africa’s public healthcare system lacks resources, while its private system remains more developed.

-- Employees in South Africa are subject to eligibility requirements for the state’s old-age retirement pension.
+- Employees are subject to eligibility requirements for the state’s old-age retirement pension in South Africa.
 According to the South African Social Security Agency (SASSA), qualifying conditions for the state’s old-age pension are as follows: